skwxlch/Learning-Notes/Linux-Notes.md

 ### *NFS ROOT SQUASHING:* ###
 You are looking for 'no_root_squash' on a mount point mentioned in the /etc/exports file.
-We can then mount the share, and create a SUID copy of bash and put it into this share, or a malicious SUID binary which runs bash as root (setting UID and GID to 0).
+We can then mount the vulnerable share, create a SUID copy of bash and put it into this share, or create a malicious binary, providing it with SUID permissions and setting UID and GID to 0 in the binary, before running a command requiring root privileges.

 ```bash
 cat /etc/exports # The file which tells what folders can be mounted as a file share.